-Every employee at the Department of Employment, Small Business and Training (DESBT), whether permanent, temporary or casual, has a responsibility to maintain the highest standard of ethical behaviour.
+Every employee at the Department of Youth Justice, Employment, Small Business and Training (DYJESBT), whether permanent, temporary or casual, has a responsibility to maintain the highest standard of ethical behaviour.

 The Public Interest Disclosure Act 2010 (PID Act) facilitates the disclosure, in the public interest, of information about wrongdoing in the public sector and to provide protection for those who make disclosures.